MatinNezami/ClientValidation/README.md

 #### Same Password With Username

-If you need validation same password with inputs value, you can use `same-password` attribute and assign input name for check, for example:
+If you need validation same password with inputs value (username), you can use `same-password` attribute and assign input name for check, validation input has `same-password` attribute with this attribute value (target input name), for example:

 ```html
 <form action="" error-details>